ZZP12/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

 ![M2L05_Fig09](imgs/M2L05_Fig09.png)

 Let us go back to the hypothetical social network of 7 billion humans – and with an average of 64 connections per person.
 If this social network was a regular lattice, it would need to have 6 dimensions so that each node has 64 connections.
-So the diameter would be in the order of n^(1/6), which is about 44 – this is much larger than the diameter we derived earlier for a random network of the same size and density.
+So the diameter would be in the order of n^(1/6), which is about 44 – this is much larger than the diameter we derived earlier for a random network of the same size and density (with diameter as 5.4).

 These simple derivations show a major qualitative difference between regular networks and random networks: in the former, the diameter and CPL increase much faster than in the latter – as a *power-law* in the former and *logarithmically* in the latter.